Visy: Controversy

 In December 2005 the Australian Competition and Consumer Commission (ACCC) commenced prosecution against Visy for alleged involvement in a cartel in the packaging industry.
 In 2007, Richard Pratt and the Visy group received a A$36 million fine for price fixing, representing the largest fine in Australian history at the time.
 Richard Pratt and several of his senior executives admitted to wrong-doing in the case.
 The Justice presiding, Peter Heeley, described them as "the worst cartel to come before the courts in 30-plus years".

 In 2016 the Australian Taxation Office revealed that in 2013–14, despite earning more than $2.5 billion in revenue, the holding company Pratt Consolidated Holdings had paid no tax.
 Further, that Thorney Investments, operated by Richard Pratt's son-in-law Alex Waislitz, which earned $430 million in revenue, had also paid no tax.

 Hells Angels links

 Visy Industries has been linked to outlaw motorcycle group, the Hells Angels.
 Visy Industries employs a trucking company run by Stephen James Rogers, a convicted drug trafficker and founding chapter boss of the Hells Angels.
 Rogers was sentenced in 2007 to three years' prison for drug trafficking, and a senior Visy Industries manager gave character evidence for Rogers at his trial and stated the company would stand by him despite his conviction for trafficking amphetamines.
 In 2012, Visy Industries was accused of using the Hells Angels to collect their debts.
-Police and industry sources state Visy founder Richard Pratt, who died in 2009, personally approved the deal with the Hells Angles after the state government removed the need for debt collectors to be licensed.
-Visy Industries have called the accusations "nonsense".
+Police and industry sources state Visy founder Richard Pratt, who died in 2009, personally approved the deal with the Hells Angels after the state government removed the need for debt collectors to be licensed.
+Visy Industries have denied the accusations calling it "nonsense".

+Odour Pollution in Reservoir

+The paper mill recycling plant situated in Reservoir in the north of Melbourne, is one of the eight paper mills across Australia ran by Visy.
+From 2020, EPA Victoria received multiple complaints from local communities about the smell coming from the plant.

+Odorous pollution was released from chimneys due to the treatment process happening in the mill, the smell was described as varying from vinegar to grease trap.

+EPA submitted four remedial notices and fined the company $9,000 for failing to stop the smell a year later.
+Mid 2023, odour emissions were still monitored by EPA around the site.